healthykitchen101/healthykitchen101.com/electric-skillets/reviews/nesco/nesco-8-inch-electric-skillet.md

 *   Cooking Steaks (40%) - **7.8**/undefined

 Among its peers, the Nesco Non-Stick Electric Skillet ES-08 scored the highest in our heat distribution test and for preheating times.
-This translated to good results for cooking steaks but not so much for making pancakes.
+This translated into good results for cooking steaks but not so much for making pancakes.

 ### Analyzing Heat Distribution